Alberto Bueno: Porto

 On 25 May 2015, free agent Bueno signed with FC Porto for five years, joining a host of compatriots at the Portuguese club including manager Julen Lopetegui.
 He spent most of his first season on the sidelines, due to a meniscus injury.

 On 31 August 2016, Bueno returned to Spain and its first division after agreeing to a one-year loan deal at Granada CF. He scored his only goal for the team on 16 September, in a 2–2 draw at neighbouring Real Betis.

 Bueno went back to his hometown on 31 January 2017, as he joined CD Leganés halfway through their debut top-flight campaign.
 Mostly used as a substitute, he only scored in a 4–0 home win over Deportivo de La Coruña on 25 February, as relegation was avoided.

 In early January 2018, still owned by Porto, Bueno signed with Málaga CF until 30 June.
 Deemed surplus to requirements by Porto manager Sérgio Conceição, he was assigned to the reserves in the Segunda Liga until his situation was resolved.

 Boavista

 On 26 January 2019, Bueno was loaned across the city to Boavista F.C. until the end of the season, and scored a free kick in a 3–1 home win over C.D.
 Feirense on his debut on 2 February.
 In an interview with Radio Marca in his homeland the following month, he accused his parent club of workplace bullying.

 Though a clause in his contract gave him the freedom to leave if he received a satisfactory offer from a Spanish top-flight team, Bueno committed himself to the side from the Estádio do Bessa for the 2019–20 campaign.

-Greece
+Later career

-Bueno signed with Volos FC of the Super League Greece in January 2021.
+Bueno signed with Volos FC of Super League Greece in January 2021.
 In the ensuing off-season, he joined newly promoted Ionikos FC.

+On 27 February 2022, Bueno moved to Primera Federación side Algeciras CF. After retiring, he continued playing football in Gerard Piqué's Kings League, with 1K FC, Porcinos FC and Ultimate Móstoles.